honeybee/honeybee-agavi-cmf-project/dev/box/puppets/modules/nodejs/README.md

 This module is not supported on Debian Squeeze.

 ### Module dependencies

-This module uses `treydock-gpg_key` for the import of RPM GPG keys.
-If using an operating system of the RedHat-based family, you will need to ensure that it is installed.

 This modules uses `puppetlabs-apt` for the management of the NodeSource repository.
 If using an operating system of the Debian-based family, you will